vincehsanchez/project3-music-app/README.md

   program running the backbone of the website
 - Tabulator:

-  Javascript library that helps us show our data and allows user manipulation on website
+  JavaScript library that helps us show our data and allows user manipulation on website
 - Ticketmaster API:

   where we got our music event data from for each city/region for the month of December 2023